scylaac/la-abi-specs/README.md

     * Differentiate machine data types with the C/C++ types.
     * Clarify parameter passing rules for small `struct`s that contain both floating-point and integer members.
     * Clarify parameter passing rules for `struct`s that contain zero-length arrays or bitfields.

+## I18n

+This specification is written in both English and Chinese.
+In the event of any inconsistency between the same document version in two languages, the Chinese version shall prevail.